Blake Bolden

-Blake Alexis Bolden (born March 10, 1991) is an American ice hockey player and scout for the Los Angeles Kings of the National Hockey League (NHL).
+Blake Alexis Bolden (born March 10, 1991) is an American former ice hockey player, and scout for the Los Angeles Kings of the National Hockey League (NHL).
 On October 11, 2015, she became the first African-American player to compete in the National Women's Hockey League (NWHL; rebranded Premier Hockey League (PHF) in 2021).
 She won the 2015 Clarkson Cup with the Boston Blades of the Canadian Women's Hockey League (CWHL).
 In 2016, she won the Isobel Cup with the Boston Pride of the NWHL.
+Bolden is also a contributor and rinkside reporter for ESPN.

 Early life and education

 Raised in Stow, Ohio, Bolden began following the Cleveland Lumberjacks of the International Hockey League (IHL).
 Her father worked for the team and facilitated her meeting many of the players.
 She attended Northwood School, known for its top ice hockey programs, in Lake Placid, New York, where she captained the team during her senior year and played with Kelley Steadman.
 She attended Boston College, where she played for the Boston College Eagles women's ice hockey team from 2009 to 2013.